 - It is possible that the decision tree learners can generate extra complex trees which may fail to generalize data properly.
-This is known as over fitting.
-For avoiding this, usage of some mechanisms such as pruning of data becomes necessary.
+This is known as overfitting.
+For avoiding this, usage of some mechanisms such as the pruning of data becomes necessary.

 - Decision tree fails to describe some complex concepts like predicaments of XOR, parity or multiplexer.
 In such cases, large decision trees are generated.
-In order to overcome this issue two things can be done either shifting the depiction of the problem domain or by means of learning algorithms rooted on more communicative representations.
+In order to overcome this issue, two things can be done either shifting the depiction of the problem domain or by means of learning algorithms rooted in more communicative representations.

-- For categorical variables that includes data with a number of levels, decision trees gives a preconception about the information gain on the side of the attributes with more levels.
+- For categorical variables that include data with a number of levels, decision trees give a preconception about the information gain on the side of the attributes with more levels.

 Susan Lomax, Sunil Vadera, “A Survey of Cost-Sensitive Decision Tree Induction Algorithms”, 2011, A survey of cost-sensitive decision tree induction algorithms ACM Computing Surveys, Article, 34 pages.

 Gregory Hamel, Advantages & Disadvantages of Decision Trees, https://www.techwalla.com/articles/ advantages-disadvantages-of-decision-trees